ericoporto/ags-manual-wiki/GUI.md

 represent varying levels of translucency.
 Set it to 0 to stop the GUI being translucent.

-**NOTE:** Transparency only works in 16-bit and 32-bit colour games.
+**NOTE:** Transparency only works in 16-bit and 32-bit color games.

 **NOTE:** When using the DirectX 5 driver, a large transparent GUI can significantly slow down AGS.